 The Brakes Need Servicing

-If you notice a vibration when braking, there’s a good chance there’s an issue in your braking system.
+If you notice a tremor when braking, there’s a good chance there’s an issue in your braking system.
 Most notably, the rotors, which are circular discs attached to each wheel that spin with them.

 Fixed over the rotor is a brake caliper, which squeezes the brake pads against it, creating friction and slowing the rotation.
 Over time, the rotor can become bent or warped.
 When this happens, and the calipers squeeze against them, you may notice a vibration.